-Everyone who works on their AR-15’s probably has some of most of the equipment they need, but many don’t know which tools to buy and which are pointless.
+Everyone who works on their AR-15s probably has some or most of the equipment they need, but many don’t know which tools to buy and which are pointless.

-This blog today is going to give you some insight into why my boss, a former Special Forces Operator prefers to use when cleaning and prepping his self-defense AR-15.
+This blog today is going to give you some insight into what AR15 tools a former Special Forces Operator prefers to use when cleaning and improving his rifle.

 We’ll get into how to build an AR-15 with our next blog, but this is based on cleaning and preparing your already built rifle for use as a self-defense gun.
 We hope you enjoy and learn something new, good luck with your AR setup!